filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/mir-and-trantor/index.md

 ## Mir framework

-Mir is a framework for implementing, debugging, and analyzing distributed protocols.
-It takes the form of a library that provides abstractions representing different components of a distributed system and an engine orchestrating their interaction.
+[Mir](https://github.com/filecoin-project/mir) is a framework for implementing, debugging, and analyzing distributed protocols.
+It is organized as a library that provides abstractions representing different components of a distributed system, as well as an engine to orchestrate their interaction.

 Mir aims to be general enough to enable implementing distributed protocols in a way that is agnostic to network transport, storage, and cryptographic primitive implementation.
 All these (and other) usual components of a distributed protocol implementation are encapsulated in abstractions with well-defined interfaces.
 While Mir provides some implementations of those abstractions to be used directly "out of the box", the consumer is free to provide their own implementations.